- Home

 Avoiding mechanical problems

-• Keeping up with regular can maintenance will go a long way in avoiding mechanical problems Find a reputable mechanic that you can trust and stay on top of regular maintenance.
+- Keeping up with regular maintenance can go a long way in avoiding mechanical problems.
+Find a reputable mechanic that you can trust and stay on top of regular maintenance.
 Make sure to include a battery and fluid levels check, and that your tires are always properly inflated.

-• If you plan to drive, long-distance give your car a thorough diagnostic check.
+- If you plan to drive long distances, give your car a thorough diagnostic check.

 Weather prep